lsst-sqre/gafaelfawr/docs/user-guide/helm.rst

              memory: 4.0

 If this were combined with the above default quota, members of the ``g_developers`` group would receive a total of 150 requests per minute for datalinker, and a total of 8.0 GiB of memory for notebooks.
-The CPU quota for notebooks would be unchanged.
+The CPU quota for notebooks and the quota for TAP queries would be unchanged.

 Members of specific groups cannot be granted unrestricted access to an API service since a missing key for a service instead means that this group contributes no additional quota for that service.
 Instead, grant effectively unlimited access by granting a very large quota number.